The Amazing Race 11: Reception

-Critical response

 The Amazing Race 11 received mixed reviews.
 Linda Holmes of Television Without Pity was critical of this season's cast writing that "there weren't that many teams that didn't halfway suck to begin with, and we still had about a 75 percent chance of a better ending than this.
 We're all cursed."
 Simon Brew of Den of Geek wrote that "the procession of camera hoggers in this season ultimately, come the final round, left the audience with a real problem: there was nobody to root for."
 Roger Holland of PopMatters wrote that "TAR-11 started poorly, stuttered and staggered around the globe like the zombified remains of its former self, and finished on an absolute all-time low."
 Leslie Seaton of BuddyTV wrote that even though "the season definitely had some exciting moments, I still maintain that I'm not sure an All-Star season is a great idea for this show."
+Stephanie DeGateo of Box Office Prophets wrote "The concept of racing all-stars was questionable to begin with – none of the reality all star editions have been particularly satisfying.
+In practice, this particular application was especially weak."
 Sarah Kickler Kelber of The Baltimore Sun wrote that "all in all, it was a fun season, even if it's not a result I would have predicted."
-Heather Havrilesky of Salon wrote "this season's challenges were some of the most frustrating and difficult ever".
+Heather Havrilesky of Salon praised that "this season's challenges were some of the most frustrating and difficult ever".
 In 2016, this season was ranked 8th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant ranked this season 20th out of 36.